Steel production ©dpa

 Challenges over the next 6 months

 In the first quarter of 2025, firms again considered the high level of regulation and government rules to be their greatest challenge in the short term.
-In March, this was considered to be the greatest challenge by 69% of firms, followed by the poor availability of workers, which was considered to be a serious problem by 55% of firms.
-In the first quarter of 2025, between 48% and 52% of firms believed high energy prices would be problematic for them going forward.
-Around 38% of firms said that competitive pressure would pose a challenge over the next six months.
-By contrast, around 32% believed this would not be a problem for them.
+In March, this was considered to be the greatest challenge by 69 % of firms, followed by the poor availability of workers, which was considered to be a serious problem by 55 % of firms.
+In the first quarter of 2025, between 48 % and 52 % of firms believed high energy prices would be problematic for them going forward.
+Around 38 % of firms said that competitive pressure would pose a challenge over the next six months.
+By contrast, around 32 % expected that this would not be a problem for them.